These Asian Youth Romance Dramas Are Better Than Chocolates & Bubble Wrap In Case You Are Feeling Down

 Weightlifting Fairy Kim Bok Joo

-The breakthrough portrayals for both Lee Sung Kyoung and Nam Joo Hyuk came from this darling series which reminds us of how young love is always served sweet.
+The breakthrough portrayals for both Lee Sung Kyoung and Nam Joo Hyuk came from this darling series which reminds us of how young love is always served sweetly.

 With ideal romantic seasoning, its relatable process of college romance yielded its interesting presence in K-Drama fans’ favorites.